pystardust/ani-cli/README.md

 >
 > It is the next big task after 209 is merged.
 >
-> Take a look and tell us if you want to start working on a solution, please mention it on the issue.
+> Take a look and tell us if you want to start working on a solution

 A cli to browse and watch anime.